 No matter how prepared you think you are, an auto accident can quickly turn your world upside down.
 Your entire way of life and your future could be irreversibly changed, in the worst case scenario; and even if you manage to survive with minor injuries, you’re immediate future can become a complex puzzle of recovering your health and your damages.
 It is natural to have a lot of questions and concerns, and even to be completely at a loss concerning where to begin the process of filing an auto accident claim and receiving compensation.
 Fortunately, you don’t have to go through this process on your own.
 In fact, it is advisable not to.
-You can contact the attorneys at Chester Law Group today to get the help that you need to pursue your claim.
+You can contact the attorneys at Ohio Car Accident Lawyers today to get the help that you need to pursue your claim.

 Communicating with Insurance Companies without Legal Guidance

 No insurance company is going to recommend that you communicate with an attorney before discussing the claim with them.
 Yet, failing to do so is one of the biggest mistakes you can make.
 The insurance company will want you to settle your claim for the lowest amount that they can get you to agree to, and they’ll want to do it as soon as possible, before you have a chance to think it over and seek advice.
 Of course, at first glance, it may not seem like a low offer.
 It might seem like enough or even more than enough.
 This is very rarely, possibly never, the case.
 Until you’ve seen what your long term expenses will be and how long it’s going to take to recover, you cannot know how much money your claim is worth.

 It is important to avoid being misled by the kind voice that contacts you from an insurance company.
 The representative of the insurance company may sound concerned and ask you about how your health is and how you’re recovering from the accident.
 They may want to get a recorded statement.
 Do not fall for this.
 They can use your words against you when you seek more compensation than their initial settlement offer or to argue that you don’t deserve compensation for your injuries and losses at a later date.